In this article

 What results can finance teams expect from portal automation?

 Teams reduce time spent on manual uploads and exception chasing while accelerating payment.
-Monk customers see an average DSO reduction of 40%, and Monk's AI-powered follow-up is 24% more effective than standard dunning emails, freeing analysts for higher-value work.
+Monk customers see an average DSO reduction of 40%, and Monk's intelligent follow-up earns a 24% higher response rate than standard dunning, freeing analysts for higher-value work.

 Automate Accounts Receivable with Monk